rotundasoftware/parcelify/README.md

 ## Browserify plugin

-Since parcelify is a [browserify plugin](https://github.com/substack/node-browserify#plugins), you tack it on to a standard call to browserify using browserify's `-p` flag.
+Since parcelify is a [browserify plugin](https://github.com/substack/node-browserify#plugins), you can tack it on to a browserify command using browserify's `-p` flag.

 ```
 browserify -p [ parcelify -o output.css ] main.js -o output.js